chrisprice/knockout-arrows/blog.md

 #Rewriting an arrow function expression

 The last piece in the puzzle is how to rewrite the arrow function into a plain function.
-In essense we want -
+The TC39 (JavaScript's standards committee) wiki defines [how arrow functions should behave](http://tc39wiki.calculist.org/es6/arrow-functions/).
+In essense we need -

 ```
 items.filter(item => item.done)